pyserial/pyserial/documentation/pyserial_api.rst

         :type: bool

         Set RTS line to specified logic level.
-It is possible to assign this value before opening the serial port, then the value is applied uppon :meth:`open` (with restrictions, see :meth:`open`).
+It is possible to assign this value before opening the serial port, then the value is applied upon :meth:`open` (with restrictions, see :meth:`open`).

     .. attribute:: dtr